Danny Mills: Manchester City

 Mills made his Manchester City debut in the opening fixture of the 2004–05 season, a 1–1 draw against Fulham at the City of Manchester Stadium.
 He started the majority of matches in his first season at Manchester City, but was dropped from the first team when Stuart Pearce replaced Kevin Keegan as manager in March 2005.
 He regained his place for the start of the 2005–06 season, and on 2 October 2005, he scored his first and only goal for Manchester City, a powerful shot from 25 yd against Everton.
 One month later, he sustained a shin injury which resulted in a fifteen-game absence.
 The injury coincided with the emergence of Micah Richards who deposed him as first choice right-back; after Richards made his debut, Mills made only five further first team appearances in the remainder of the season.

 On 14 September 2006 he joined Hull City in a two-month loan deal.
 He returned to Manchester City in January and was on the verge of being sent on loan to Hull City again or Leeds United, but a decision was made to keep him at City.
 Following the appointment of Sven-Göran Eriksson as Manchester City manager, Mills was transfer listed for loan.
 He re-joined former club Charlton on a loan deal until the end of 2007.

 He joined Premier League strugglers Derby County on loan, in January 2008 until 2 May.
 However, he was injured in only his second game for the Rams, returning to City shortly after.
 On 1 July 2009, he was released by Manchester City after his contract finally expired.
-On 7 August 2009 Mills announced his retirement from all football during an appearance on BBC Five Live.
+On 7 August 2009 Mills announced his retirement from all football during an appearance on BBC Radio 5 Live.